eclipse/paho.mqtt.rust/README.md

 Initial development is being done on Linux.
 That is currently the only system known to work.

-It is hoped that a full, stable, version 1.0 release should be ready by mid-2018.
+It is hoped that a full, stable, version 1.0 release should be ready by the end of 2018.

 ## Features